goosetav/tr8n_rails_clientsdk/README.md

   $ script/rails s
 ```

+This will start the dummy application in development mode.
+The development mode uses Tr8nHub sandbox server for translations.

-Alternatively, you can see the same sample application as a stand alone app:
+Alternatively, you can use the same sample application as a stand alone app:

 https://github.com/tr8n/tr8n_rails_clientsdk_sample